Vinum-Security/kubernetes-security-checklist/README.md

     - ```CAP_SYS_ADMIN```,
     - ```CAP_NET_BIND_SERVICE```)
   - ☑️ It is forbidden to use the default namespace (default).
-  - ☑️ The application should have a seccomp, apparmor or selinux profile according to the principles of least privileges.
+  - ☑️ The application should have a seccomp, apparmor or selinux profile according to the principles of least privileges ([Security Profiles Operator](https://github.com/kubernetes-sigs/security-profiles-operator),.
+  - ☑️ Workload configuration should be audited regularly ([kics](https://checkmarx.com/product/opensource/kics-open-source-infrastructure-as-code-project/), [kubeaudit](https://github.com/Shopify/kubeaudit), [kubescape](https://github.com/armosec/kubescape))
 - **Secure image development**
   - ☑️ It is forbidden to use ```RUN``` construct with ```sudo```.
   - ☑️ It is recommended not to use the ```latest``` tag.
   - ☑️ ```COPY``` is required instead of ```ADD``` instruction.
   - ☑️ It is forbidden to use automatic package update via ```apt-get upgrade```, ```yum update```, ```apt-get dist-upgrade```.
   - ☑️ It is necessary to explicitly indicate the versions of the installed packages.
-The SBOM building tools (syft) can be used to determine the list of packages.
+The SBOM building tools ([syft](https://github.com/anchore/syft)) can be used to determine the list of packages.
   - ☑️ It is forbidden to store sensitive information (passwords, tokens, certificates) in the Dockerfile.
   - ☑️ The composition of the packages in the container image should be minimal enough to work.
   - ☑️ It is not recommended to install ```wget```, ```curl```, ```netcat``` inside the production application image and container.
   - ☑️ The port range forwarded into the container should be minimal enough to work.
   - ☑️ It is recommended to use ```dockerignore``` to prevent putting sensitive information inside the image.
-  - ☑️ It is recommended to use a minimum number of layers using a multi-stage build.
+  - ☑️ It is recommended to use a minimum number of layers using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
   - ☑️ It is recommended to use ```WORKDIR``` as an absolute path.
 It is not recommended to use ```cd``` instead of ```WORKDIR```.
   - ☑️ When downloading packages from the Internet during the build process, it is recommended to check the integrity of these packages.
   - ☑️ It is recommended to beware of recursive copying using ```COPY . ..```
   - ☑️ It is forbidden to run remote control tools in a container.
-  - ☑️ Based on the results of scanning Docker images, an image signature should be generated, which will be verified before deployment (Notary, Cosign).
+  - ☑️ Based on the results of scanning Docker images, an image signature should be generated, which will be verified before deployment ([Notary, Cosign](https://medium.com/sse-blog/verify-container-image-signatures-in-kubernetes-using-notary-or-cosign-or-both-c25d9e79ec45)).
-  - ☑️ Dockerfile should be checked during development by automated scanners (kics, hadolint).
+  - ☑️ Dockerfile should be checked during development by automated scanners ([kics](https://checkmarx.com/product/opensource/kics-open-source-infrastructure-as-code-project/), [hadolint](https://github.com/hadolint/hadolint), [conftest](https://github.com/open-policy-agent/conftest)).
-  - ☑️ All images should be checked in the application lifecycle by automated scanners (trivy, clair).
+  - ☑️ All images should be checked in the application lifecycle by automated scanners ([trivy](https://github.com/aquasecurity/trivy), [clair](https://github.com/quay/clair), [grype](https://github.com/anchore/grype)).